thoughtspot/thoughtspot.github.io/_admin/loading/sharding.md

 |49-60|640|
 |61-72|768|

-If you omit the `PARTION BY HASH` statement or if the `HASH` parameter is 1 (one), the table is unsharded.
+If you omit the `PARTITION BY HASH` statement or if the `HASH` parameter is 1 (one), the table is unsharded.
 This also means the table physically exists in its entirety on each node.